jmciver/puppet-scldevtoolset/README.md

 ## Description

-This module will enable the Software Collections repository and install the specified the version or versions of the Development Tools package.
+This module will enable the Software Collections repository and install the specified version or versions of the Development Tools package.
 Versions of the Developer Tools that are not specified are removed.